theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 #### November 29, 2025<br>Shop Small Saturday in Downtown Coos Bay and North Bend

 **Shop Small Saturday encourages us to shop at small, local shops this holiday season!**&nbsp;The Coos Bay Downtown Association and North Bend Main Street invite you to spend Saturday after Thanksgiving in both downtown districts for Shop Small Saturday.
 Shop Small Saturday encourages shoppers to support their neighborhood businesses and to embrace the day as a holiday shopping tradition.

+In Coos Bay, enjoy the **Nog & Cider Walk** from 11am to 3pm at participating businesses.
+Egg nog and cider will be served while you shop for wonderful holiday gifts.
+Pick up a map of businesses at Jennie's Shoes on Central Avenue. ***And don't forget Santa will be at the Coos Bay Visitor Center from 2:30 to 4:30 and the tree lighting will be at 5:30pm.***

 {{< spacer 50 >}}